gaehlerm/SoftwareEngineering/README.md

 @pytest.mark.dependency(depends=["test_a"])
 def test_b():
     print("This will never be printed.")
+	assert False
 ```

-As in this example `test_a` is always going to fail, `test_b` will never be executed.
-The execution of `test_b` depends on the fact that `test_a` passed.
+As in this example `test_a` is always going to fail, `test_b` will be skipped as it depends on `test_a`.

-// The code above didn't work due to an import problem with pytest on Windows.
-I'll have to fix this later and write down the actual error message.
+The output will be `1 failed, 1 skipped` as the second test was skipped.
+And in the short test summary info, only `test_a` is listed as failed.
+Only once `test_a` will be fixed, `test_b` will be executed.

+For unit tests, dependent tests are generally not a problem.
+Each test covers only one unit which shoudln't depend on any other units.
+Thus the tests are independent.
+For integration or acceptance tests [chapter Types of tests], this is a different story.
+They can easily become dependent on each other.
+This is why it is important to keep track of the dependencies of the different tests.

 ### Flaky tests